SyncfusionExamples/How-to-create-semi-circle-gauge-SfCircularGauge-in-WPF/README.md

 # How to create semi-circular gauge SfCircularGauge in WPF

-This repository contains sample for how to create semi circle gauge using the [Syncfusion WPF Circular Gauge](https://help.syncfusion.com/wpf/radial-gauge/getting-started) control.
+This repository contains sample to create semi circle gauge using the [Syncfusion WPF Circular Gauge](https://help.syncfusion.com/wpf/radial-gauge/getting-started) control.

 ## Syncfusion controls